funkelab/motile/docs/main/_sources/quickstart.rst.txt

   \sum_{y} c_y \cdot y

 where :math:`y` are binary indicator variables (e.g., whether a node or edge is selected) and :math:`c_y` is the cost associated with that variable.

 For our node and edge scores, higher is better; therefore, we need to invert the scores by giving them a negative weight.
-We can do this by instantiating the classes :class:`costs.NodeSelection` and :class:`costs.EdgeSelection`:
+We can do this by instantiating the classes :class:`costs.NodeSelectedCost` and :class:`costs.EdgeSelectedCost`:

 .. jupyter-execute::

-  from motile.costs import NodeSelection, EdgeSelection
+  from motile.costs import NodeSelectedCost, EdgeSelectedCost

   solver.add_cost(
-      NodeSelection(
+      NodeSelectedCost(
           weight=-1.0,
           attribute='score'))
   solver.add_cost(
-      EdgeSelection(
+      EdgeSelectedCost(
           weight=-1.0,
           attribute='score'))